Vortex states in an acoustic Weyl crystal with a topological lattice defect: Lattice Design

 The upper panel of Fig.~\ref{fig:sim}\textbf{b} shows the numerically computed acoustic band diagram for the TLD-free bulk structure, projected onto $k_z$.
 The relevant bands along $K$-$H$ ($M$-$L$) are plotted in green (orange), and the gap region is shown in white.
 The lower panel of Fig.~\ref{fig:sim}\textbf{b} shows the corresponding band diagram for a structure with a TLD, which is periodic along $z$ and has the same $x$-$y$ profile as the experimental sample (Fig.~\ref{fig:sketch}\textbf{b}--\textbf{e}).
-These numerical results reveal the existence of HOFA modes, plotted in red, which occupy the gap and span almost the entire $k_z$ range.
+These numerical results reveal the existence of TIFA modes, plotted in red, which occupy the gap and span almost the entire $k_z$ range.
 (Near $k_z = 0$ and $k_z = \pi/L$, they are difficult to distinguish from bulk modes due to finite-size effects.)

-In Fig.~\ref{fig:sim}\textbf{c},~\textbf{d}, we show the mode distributions for the HOFA modes at $k_z = \pm 0.5 \pi/L$.
+In Fig.~\ref{fig:sim}\textbf{c},~\textbf{d}, we show the mode distributions for the TIFA modes at $k_z = \pm 0.5 \pi/L$.
 The modes are strongly localised to the center of the TLD; their intensity profiles are identical since the two modes map to each other under time reversal.
-The phase distributions (inset) reveal that the $k_z > 0$ ($k_z < 0$) HOFA mode has winding number +1 (-1).
+The phase distributions (inset) reveal that the $k_z > 0$ ($k_z < 0$) TIFA mode has winding number +1 (-1).
 This winding number is tied to the Chern number of the 2D projected band structure for fixed $k_z$.
-The fact that the HOFA modes carry nonzero OAM, locked to the propagation direction, distinguishes them from previously studied topological defect modes \cite{gao2020, noh2020} and hinge modes \cite{Wang2020HO, wei2020, ghorashi2020} that have zero OAM.
-Moreover, we have verified numerically that the HOFA modes' localisation and OAM are robust to in-plane disorder, consistent with their topological origin (see Supplementary Section III).
+The fact that the TIFA modes carry nonzero OAM, locked to the propagation direction, distinguishes them from previously studied topological defect modes \cite{Gao2019sonic, Menssen2020, gao2020, noh2020} and hinge modes \cite{Wang2020HO, ghorashi2020, wei2021} that have zero OAM.
+Moreover, we have verified numerically that the TIFA modes' localisation and OAM are robust to in-plane disorder, consistent with their topological origin (see Supplementary Section III).